Bounds of concurrence and their relation with fidelity and frontier states: Abstract

 \section{Abstract}

 The bounds of concurrence in [F. Mintert and A. Buchleitner, Phys.
-Rev. Lett. \textbf{98}, 140505 (2007)] and [C. Zhang \textit{et. al.}, arXiv: 0806.2598] are proved by using two properties of the fidelity.
-This shows these two concepts in quantum information are closely related.
+Rev. Lett.
+98 (2007) 140505] and [C. Zhang \textit{et. al.}, Phys.
+Rev. A 78 (2008) 042308] are proved by using two properties of the fidelity.
+In two-qubit systems, for a given value of concurrence, the states achieving the maximal upper bound, the minimal lower bound or the maximal difference upper-lower bound are determined analytically.

-Entanglement and fidelity are two important concepts in quantum information theory \cite{Book}.
-The former depicts the nonclassical connection between two parts of a quantum system.
-And the latter is a measure of \textit{closeness} of two quantum states.
-They are shown to be closely related to each other in many aspects \cite{Uhlmann2000,Wootters97,Guo,Wootters98}.

-One of the most famous measures of entanglement is the concurrence \cite{Wootters97,Wootters98} of two-qubit system, which is equivalent to the entanglement of formation \cite{EOF}.
-The concurrence of a pure two-qubit state $| \psi \rangle$ is given by